dgilm/tiny-logger/README.md

 tiny-logger
 ===========

-A simple logger management utility written in python with extra rsyslog&amp;syslog-ng configuration
+A simple logger management utility written in python with extra rsyslog&amp;syslog-ng configuration.